Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 If you're reading this, chances are you're somewhere in the hardest stretch of caregiving: the moment when you realize the home care plan that was working six months ago is no longer enough.

-A semi-private room in a Texas nursing home costs about $5,080 per month in 2026, which is roughly half what you'd pay in most other states.
+A semi-private room in a Texas nursing home costs about $5,627 per month ($67,525 a year) in 2026, well below the national median.

 In Texas, home care helps with daily life like bathing and meals, while home health sends a nurse or therapist to treat a medical condition at home.